Resource Guide

 • Do you consider personality and routine preferences?

-• Will we have the same caregiver whenever possible?
+• Will we have the matched caregiver whenever possible?

 • What happens if our regular caregiver is unavailable?